meranti-web3/ssi-sbt/README.md

 They're implemented using ERC721 but restricting burns and tranfers.
 This can be useful for on-chain dApps, in the gaming or DeFi worlds for instance, to permission access without going off-chain.

-This API is meant to be used by Issuers of Verifiable Credentials to generate the related SBTs for users who need to get permissioned access to dApps.
+This app is meant to be used by Issuers of Verifiable Credentials to generate the related SBTs for users who need to get permissioned access to dApps.
+The minted SBTs can be consumed by dApps that need to verify a user's credentials.

 ## Contract addresses

-As a dApp (verifier), to verify if a user possesses a given token, you'll need to access the relevant Smart Contract and call the relevant methods.
+As a dApp (verifier), to verify if a user possesses a given token, you'll need to access the relevant Smart Contract.

 ### Altme DeFi Proof Of Compliance (DEFI)